aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to DOTX via Java" h2="On Premise Java API to Render PS to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PS file to DOTX can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to process documents.

+The first step is to render the PS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that can be used to convert PDF documents to other formats.
+It can also be used to render PDF documents to DOC format.

+The second step is to convert the DOC file to DOTX using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that can be used to convert documents from one format to another.
+It can be used to convert DOC files to DOTX format.

-You can convert PS to DOTX by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert PS files to DOTX in two simple steps.
+First, you need to render the PS file to DOC using Aspose.PDF for Java.
+Then, you can use Aspose.Words for Java to convert the DOC file to DOTX.
+This is a quick and easy way to convert PS files to DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}